 Rev. Peterson serves in many state and national faith-related leadership capacities in addition to being a professor at Youngstown State University in the Social Work Department.
 He holds a Bachelor of Arts degree in Social Work, and a Master of Arts in Management and Leadership.

 He and his wife Ella are the parents of five BIRTH AND TWO ADOPTIVE CHILDREN, 13 grandchildren and 8 great-grands.
 Rev. Peterson’s book “Taxes and Tithes, It’s YOUR Money” was released in 2006.

-About 15 years ago I was told that I had contracted Hepatitis C from a blood transfusion I received while a patient in the hospital over 30 years ago.
-Shortly after being told I had Hep C as it is sometimes called I became very sick.
-I was diagnosed with liver disease and was told I needed to be placed on the Liver transplant list.
+Ella M. Peterson, In 2005 while testing for a new Nursing position at a local hospital, I was told that I had contracted Hepatitis C. After researching, I learned that I had contracted it from a blood transfusion I received while a patient over 30 years ago.
+Shortly after being told I had Hep C as it is sometimes called, I became very sick.
+I was diagnosed with liver disease and was told I needed to be placed on the Liver Transplant List.
 But God saw me through that time of need.
 I got better and went on with my life, but in August of 2008 the week of my 56th birthday, I was told that I had Liver cancer and would be placed on the transplant list again.
 On November 26, the day before Thanksgiving, at 10:00 AM I received a call from The Cleveland Clinic telling me they found a match.
-I arrived at the hospital and on 26th and the next day, Thanksgiving Day I received my transplant.
-During that time i know that the lord presents was with me, i put my will in his.
-Since that he has propelled me in a high purpose in life of making family and children my ministries.
-I have a renewed mind that God is able to do exceedingly and abundantly above all i could ever ask or think.
+I arrived at the hospital that evening and the next day, Thanksgiving Day 2008, I received my transplant.
+During that time I knew that the Lord was present with me.
+I put my will in his.
+Since that time, he has propelled me toward my purpose of making family and children my ministry and to teach others of the need for “organ donations” within the faith community.
+I have a renewed mind that God is able to do exceedingly and abundantly above all I could ever ask or think.
 Amen.